How to Choose the Best Weekender or Overnight Bag (Expert Advice)

-If the manufacture is claiming the bag is leather and it has no leather scent, there's an excellent chance it's bonded.
+If the manufacturer is claiming the bag is leather and it has no leather scent, there's an excellent chance it's bonded.
 There is nothing wrong with this as long as this is reflected in the price.
 A bonded leather travel bag should be much cheaper than one made from full or top grain hides.

-Leather Weekend Bag
+Your Leather Weekend or Overnight Bag

 Lastly, we have the $200+ category.
-For over $200 you can still find a made made piece that will (or should) be made from the best nylons.
-The overall design should be professional, and exude a sense of quality and luxury which should be backed up by the execution.
-Look for top quality zippers and other premium metal hardware in a $200+ nylon model.
+For over $200 you can still find a made-made piece that will (or should) be made from the best nylons.
+The overall design should be professional and exude a sense of quality and luxury which should be backed up by the execution.
+Look for top-quality zippers and other premium metal hardware in a $200+ nylon model.

-As the man-made models reach their peak, the leather weekend bag is just getting warmed up.
+As the man-made models reach their peak, the leather weekend or overnight bag is just getting warmed up.
 From a price point of just over $200 to the sky's the limit, how much you want or are willing to spend will dictate the quality of the bag you choose.

 Given that, like any product group, there is always a sweet spot where the quality of the product is well worth or exceeds the price being asked.
-For a top quality leather weekender bag, look for a full or top grain hide.
+For a top-quality leather weekender bag, look for a full or top-grain hide.
 Study the stitching.
-Is it consistent.
+Is it consistent?
 Does it appear to have been sewn with care or slapped together?